honeymoan/honeymoan/README.md

 # 🥰 Hiya, I'm Brenno!

-- 🏳‍🌈 I'm a queer Backend Java Developer ☕, INFP-T 🤗.
+- 🏳‍🌈 I'm a LGBTQ+ Backend Java Developer ☕, INFP-T 🤗.
-- 💻 Currently working remotly at Simplus, a 1WS Company from Goiânia, Goiás.
+- 💻 Currently working remotly at TOTVS from Goiânia, Goiás.
 - 📧 You can reach me at dev.whiteflag@gmail.com.
 - 👩‍💻 I speak mainly in Java, focused on EE/MP.
 - 🎵 My favorite artist is JPEGMafia!